UniversalRobots/Universal_Robots_Client_Library/doc/architecture/dashboard_client.rst

 sent using the ``sendAndReceive()`` function.
 Answers from the dashboard server will be returned as string from this function.
 If no answer is received, a ``UrException`` is thrown.

+Some functions are also wrapped into ``command...()`` functions such as ``commandCloseSafetyPopup()``.
+These functions are blocking and will wait for the necessary action being done.
+This can involve querying another call to the dashboard server until the action is done.
+For example, ``commandPowerOn()`` will block until the robot reports "Robotmode: RUNNING" or the given timeout is reached.

 The `dashboard_example.cpp <https://github.com/UniversalRobots/Universal_Robots_Client_Library/blob/master/examples/dashboard_example.cpp>`_ shows how to use this class:

 .. literalinclude:: ../../examples/dashboard_example.cpp